simcop2387/MediaSched/README.md

 * Some basic caching of the ical file, so that it works better on slow links.
 * Finish the Pluggable source/storage code

-    This is all about being able to collect things from other places (mostly mythtv in my case) for playback
+    This is all about being able to collect things from other places (mostly mythtv in my case) for playback.
+I also need this for generating

 # DEPENDENCIES
 lots.  figure them out for yourself until i get it all packaged up nicely.